BBC plunged into 'Rule Britannia' censorship row

 However, after the Sept.
 11, 2001 attacks on the United States, the concert did not include the pieces, with organisers saying a more sombre programme was appropriate.

-The BBC’s decision to drop the words made the front pages of Britain’s right-leaning newspapers, with the Daily Mail decrying the move as “Surrender” and commentators on newspaper websites and social media sites saying the BBC had censored the songs.
+The BBC’s decision to drop the words made the front pages of Britain’s right-leaning newspapers, with the Daily Mail decrying the move as “Surrender” and commentators on some news websites and social media sites saying the BBC had censored the songs.

 The BBC said it very much regretted the “unjustified personal attacks” on Dalia Stasevska, the principal guest conductor, and said this year’s concert would mark the traditions and spirit of the event while reflecting the need for a smaller choir to social distance.